lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 keep in mind that developer doens't support this technique, and might not be able to help you in case song-breaking glitch happens (though my experience has been very stable with this overclocking, putting the word of caution out)

+*Another note: all notes below were observed while using BGB emulator on Windows.
+Experience on other platforms may wary, but I'll be more than happy to expand the guide with notes from other platforms.*

 ## How to Overclock LSDj ROM:
 Modifying your ROM to be overclocked is actually fairly easy, possible to do on any platform that has hex Editor.<br>